MICHAEL P COREY

 Operating achievements: 5 Band DXCC, DXCC, and DXCC Challenge, WAC (Phone, CW, RTTY, 160 meters, and 5 Band), WAZ-mixed, WPX Honor Roll on Mixed, Phone, CW, Digital and WPX Award of Excellence, WAS CW/Phone/Digital and Triple Play, RCC, VUCC on 6 meters from EM54 and FN31, A-1 Operator, and a few contest certificates and plaques.

-Portable operations: I often carry portable HF gear with me on my travels.
+Portable operations: I often carry portable HF or SAT gear with me on my travels.
 All portable QSO's are uploaded to LOTW.

-Home Station: I use an Elecraft K3 at home.
-The current home antenna farm is under construction.
+Home Station: I use an Elecraft K3/100 at home.
+The current home antenna farm is under construction, but for the moment I have a G5RV strung up in the trees.
 Software of choice; N1MM+ for contests, Log4OM for main logging, FL Digi and WSJT-X for digital modes.
-Keys are a Kent TP1-B, Vibroplex Standard, and a Speed-X straight key.
+Keys are a Kent TP1-B, Vibroplex Standard, a J38 and a Speed-X straight key.